SuaMusica/stac/website/docs/widgets/tab_bar.md

 # TabBar

-The Mirai TabBar allows you to build a Flutter TabBar widget using JSON.
+The Stac TabBar allows you to build a Flutter TabBar widget using JSON.
 To know more about the TabBar widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/TabBar-class.html).

 ## Properties